x25/binny/README.md

 Binny [![](https://travis-ci.org/x25/binny.png)](https://travis-ci.org/x25/binny)
 =====

-Binny is an addon for NodeJS that serializes arrays to blobs.
+Binny is an C++ addon for NodeJS that serializes arrays to blobs.
 Why?
 Because he do it up to 10 times faster than built-in JSON for certain cases.

 ```bash
 $ npm install binny